JESUS GENERATION’S EXEMPLARS

 - A life birthed and led by the Holy Spirit, equipped for service by the power and gifts of God

-- A moral integrity and purity of heart that directs our inner life, our use of money, our dealings with people and business, and our active engagement with the social and political structures of our communities
+- A moral integrity and purity of heart that directs our inner life, our use of money, our dealings with people and business, and our active engagement with the social and political structures of our local communities

-- Serve people’s needs
+- Serving people’s needs

 JESUS GENERATION’S WIDER FAMILY

 CSWG is a community rich in Benedictine and Eastern Orthodox heritage.
 For 16 years CSWG was a spiritual home-base for me, Through those years I enjoyed the incredible and generous gift of Father Gregory’s patient and profound mentoring.
-More than anyone Father Gregory helped me to understand what JGen was and in that way, more than anyone, he helped JGen embrace its life as a secular order and to formalise a “Rule of Life” that rooted us in the traditions of our monastic and neo-monastic exemplars.
+More than anyone, Father Gregory helped me to understand what JGen really was.
+More than anyone, he helped us in JGen:

 Click here to learn more about Father Gregory.